SheffieldML/GPy/doc/tuto_GP_regression.rst

 Gaussian process regression tutorial
 *************************************

-We will see in this tutorial the basics for building a 1 dimensional and a 2 dimensional Gaussian process model, also known as a kriging model.
+We will see in this tutorial the basics for building a 1 dimensional and a 2 dimensional Gaussian process regression model, also known as a kriging model.

 We first import the libraries we will need: ::